Avemark/logenough/PLAN.md

 shit.

-multiqueue is dead
+multi queue is dead
-mpmc is useles because it's not broadcast
+mpmc is useless because it's not broadcast

 Buffer and sequencer must be publicly readable.

-ringbuffer is neat but does things for us that we do not want.
+ring buffer is neat but does things for us that we do not want.

 Sequencer: can probably be integer n < Buffer.len
     Atomic BS?

-can Condvar be used by UDPlistener to ping when data updates?
+can Condvar be used by UDPListener to ping when data updates?
     in effect: Can a thread be busy for three pings and then wait for the 4th?

-multithread utopia:
+multithreading utopia:

 UdpSocket listener writes to log, pings sequencer system somehow